 Headstand is one of the challenging yoga poses; it is often referred to as the king of the poses.
 This pose demands your head to bear the whole body on the forearms.

-This pose needs a sheer upper body strength that you will have to work on before trying this pose.
+This pose needs a sheer upper body strength that you must work on before trying.
 Practicing this pose in the early mornings with an empty stomach is highly effective.
 You are supposed to hold this position from a minute to five.

 A Headstand helps a lot in strengthening the lungs, arms, & legs.
 This particular pose stimulates the pituitary gland while toning the abdominal organs.
 Headstands stimulate the nerves & allow the flow of fresh blood to the brain.